Google Pixel: Pixel Slate

 The Pixel Slate, a 12.3 in 2-in-1 tablet and laptop, was announced by Google in New York City on October 9, 2018, alongside the Pixel 3 and 3 XL.
 The Pixel Slate includes two USB-C ports but omits the headphone jack.
 The device runs ChromeOS on Intel Kaby Lake processors, with options ranging from a Celeron on the low end to an i7 on the high end.
 In June 2019, Google announced it will not further develop the product line, and cancelled two models that were under development.

 Pixel Tablet

 The Pixel Tablet was announced by Google at I/O 2022.
-It will have come with stand similar to that of a Home Hub, however it will be detachable.
-It is planned for release in 2023.
+It comes with a stand, similar to that of a Home Hub; however, it is detachable.
+It was released on June 20, 2023.